 Where is asbestos found?

-Natural asbestos deposits can be exposed due to erosion of natural land sources, as well as the disruption of large mineral deposits.
-When disturbed, the toxic fibers can become airborne, and can be found in places such as:
+Natural asbestos deposits can be exposed due to the erosion of natural land sources, as well as the disruption of large mineral deposits.
+When disturbed, the toxic fibers can become airborne and can be found in places such as:

 - Outdoor air